ankitvgupta/FastGeneralizedMatching/README.md

     - This may take a few minutes to run.
 - You should now see a `doctor_preferences.txt` and `hospital_preferences.txt` file created in the directory
 - Run `time python ParallelSpark-Fast.py doctor_preferences.txt hospital_preferences.txt`, or any of the other above algorithms
-    - Alternatively, you can run this script on AWS using spark-submit
-    - Change the labeled lines in each Spark file when running on AWS
 - The code should execute and print the time it took to generate all of the matchings and verify their stability.